REAM-lab/STING/CONTRIBUTING.md

+# Overview

-# Below is a list of people and organizations that have contributed source
-# code to this implementation of STING.
-Names of individuals and
-# organizations should be added to this list in alphabetical order.
-Relative
-# contributions of individuals can be tracked via git history.
+ Below is a list of people and organizations that have contributed source code to this implementation of STING.
+Names of individuals and organizations should be added to this list in alphabetical order.
+Relative contributions of individuals can be tracked via git history.

-Paul Serna-Torre <psernatorre@ucsd.edu>
-Adam Sedlak <asedlak@ucsd.edu>
-Patricia Hidalgo-Gonzalez <patricia.hidalgo.g@berkeley.edu>

-# Organizations
+## Authors
+- Paul Serna-Torre$^1$ (<psernatorre@ucsd.edu>)
+    - Core architecture, small-signal modeling
+- Adam Sedlak$^1$ (<asedlak@ucsd.edu>)
+    - Model reduction
+- Patricia Hidalgo-Gonzalez$^1$ (<patricia.hidalgo.g@berkeley.edu>)

+**Organizations**
-University of California San Diego (Renewable Energy + Advanced Mathematics Lab) University of California Berkeley (Energy Modeling, Analysis, and Control) Universidad Nacional de Ingenieria, Peru (Facultad de Ingenieria Electrica y Electronica)
+$1$.
+University of California San Diego (Renewable Energy + Advanced Mathematics Lab)
+$2$.
+University of California Berkeley (Energy Modeling, Analysis, and Control)
+$3$.
+Universidad Nacional de Ingenieria, Peru (Facultad de Ingenieria Electrica y Electronica)

+## Papers
+1.